a-ast/poc-akeneo-api-import-with-mq/README.md

 ## Problem

-The CSV import of large datasets is slow and memory-demanding.
+CSV import of large datasets can be very slow and memory-demanding.

 ## Proposal